 Recent Energy Star findings suggest, flipping a switch off is not always the best route to cost effective lighting.
 In fact, to find the most cost effective solution, you need to take into account the type of light bulb used, as well as the cost of electricity.

 For example, incandescent lights, which are the least energy efficient, need to be turned off whenever they are not in use, particularly in the summertime, since a lit incandescent bulb also adds heat to a room.
-You can also add Lutron dimmers to control the voltage output that the light bulb is getting, this with reduce energy consumption quite a bit.
+You can also add Lutron dimmers to control the voltage output that the light bulb is getting, this will reduce energy consumption quite a bit.

 Halogens, though more energy efficient than incandescent bulbs, are still not the most efficient options, and should also be turned off whenever you leave the room.
 Try to always turn off fluorescent lights.
 The cost of energy savings by having them off for five seconds is greater than the energy consumed by turning them off.